 Read more about this program in this Waldorf Essentials curriculum review.

-To compare Horizons vs Lifepac, check out this link.
+To compare Horizons vs. Lifepac, check out this link.

-Sounds like a fun idea to me!
+It sounds like a fun idea to me!

-How it works: You get a ‘KinderCarton‘ delivered to your door which is a box containing all necessary materials for that month of Kindergarten readiness activities.
+How it works: You get a ‘KinderCarton‘ delivered to your door, which is a box containing all necessary materials for that month of Kindergarten readiness activities.
 The month’s activities have a theme the child follows before beginning another theme with the next month’s box.